Nuclear power in France: Technical overview

 Drawing such a large percentage of overall electrical production from nuclear power is unique to France.
 This reliance has resulted in certain necessary deviations from the standard design and function of other nuclear power programs.
 For instance, in order to meet changing demand throughout the day, some plants must work as peaking power plants, whereas most nuclear plants in the world operate as base-load plants, and allow other fossil or hydro units to adjust to demand.
 Nuclear power in France has a total capacity factor of around 77%, which is low compared to nuclear power plants in other countries due to load following.
 Fleet availability has been declining in recent years, averaging approximately 72% over the 2020-2021 operating years.
-This is quite low compared to other, less dominant nuclear plant fleets and suggests the operating regime has had adverse long-term impacts on the operability of the fleet.
+This is quite low compared to other, less dominant nuclear plant fleets and has been impacted by Government policies intended to reduce Nuclear power generation.

 The first eight power reactors in the nation were gas cooled reactor types (UNGG reactor), whose development was pioneered by CEA.
 Coinciding with a uranium enrichment program, EDF developed pressurized water reactor (PWR) technology which eventually became the dominant type.
 The gas-cooled reactors located at Brennilis, Bugey, Chinon, and Marcoule have all been shut down.

 All operating plants today are PWRs.
 The sodium-cooled fast breeder reactor technology development reactors, Phénix and Superphénix, have been shut down.
-Work on a more advanced design in the form of the ASTRID reactor was finally abandoned in September 2019.
+Work on a more advanced design in the form of the ASTRID reactor was finally abandoned in September 2019.However, a number of advanced small modular designs are under development, including a lead-cooled fast neutron reactor (Newcleo), a sodium-cooled fast neutron reactor (Hexana), and a molten salt reactor (Stellaria).

 The PWR plants were all developed by Framatome (now Areva) from the initial Westinghouse design.
 All currently operating PWR plants are of three design variations, having output powers of 900 MWe, 1300 MWe, and 1450 MWe.
 The repeated use of these standard variants of a design has afforded France the greatest degree of nuclear plant standardization in the world.